mihaiolteanu/vuiet/README.md

 **vuiet-play-track** *artist name*

-    Play track NAME from ARTIST.
+    Play the song NAME from the given ARTIST.
+    If called interactively, let the user select and play one of the ARTIST's top songs, where ARTIST is given in the minibuffer.

 **vuiet-play-track-search** *track*